What are heated soaking tubs

 Is it difficult to install any of the heated tubs

 Heated tubs are generally quite large, and depending on the size, you will need assistance to install it in your home.
-When compared to other bathtubs, heated tubs are slightly more difficult to install as they require additional parts to function just beyond placing it in your bathroom and connecting it to your water lines.
+When compared to other bathtubs, heated tubs are slightly more difficult to install as they require additional parts to function just beyond placing it in your bathroom and connecting it to your water heater and additional pipes.
 The pump and it’s controls will need to be inspected before installation is complete.

 How much maintenance does it require for heated tubs

 The most common problem with all heated tubs is a malfunctioning water pump.
 The pump is perhaps the single most important feature of the heated tub as it controls both the flow of the water as well as temperature regulation.
 If the pump breaks down, you are looking at around $300 starting to replace it.
 Beyond the pump itself, the tub is just like any other tub, requiring the same amount of cleaning as other bathtubs require.

 What are the benefits of heated tubs

 Heated tubs provide a decent range of health benefits to the user.
 Below are some of the benefits of using a heated tub.